Neighborhoods

 Body:

-Allen Williams is a Construction Team Member for the Youngstown Neighborhood Development Corporation.
-Allan works with a team to complete housing rehabilitation projects to improve the quality of life in strategic Youngstown neighborhoods.
+Alan Williams is a Construction Team Member for the Youngstown Neighborhood Development Corporation.
+Alan works with a team to complete housing rehabilitation projects to improve the quality of life in strategic Youngstown neighborhoods.

 Sidebar images: